Gametoast/ClassicCollectionModPatch/readme.md

 1. Make it easy to install 'standard' and 1.3 uop based mods/addons to Battldfront Classic Collection (BF2)
 2. Minimize the destruction/overwrite of game files.
 3. Support as many features of the 1.3 uop as possible.
+4. Be compatible with all versions of the (base) game.
+[XBOX, PS2 & PSP versions are untested with this patch, but should be compatible]

 ## Initial Patch Application (initial setup requires 'virgin' setup; i.e. ingame.lvl, shell.lvl, common.lvl should be the originals)
 1. Place the '0' folder in your addon2 folder.